gurditsingh/hydeout/_posts/test.md

 	 - **Uniqueness :** By using second job (job-2) we have achieved uniqueness.
 	 - **Evenly Distributed :** Keys are evenly distributed.
 	 - **DBA Perspective :** We have equal number of surrogate keys same with the total number of records in the table (e.g. 2 million surrogate keys and in the range from one to 2 million with table having 2 million records).
 So that's a good point and as DBA prospective there is no leakage or gaps in between keys.
 	 - **Performance :** Job performance can hamper because zipwithindex will trigger another job and rdd to dataframe conversion can be quite expensive operation.
-	 Only one thing which will increase the performance is join right to that table to figure out what the latest value is in order to be able to increase it
+One more thing which will increase the performance is join right to that table to figure out what the latest value is in order to increase it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwNjk2NjYzNCw5MzMzMDk3ODcsMTIxOD
+eyJoaXN0b3J5IjpbLTExNzE5Mjg0NSw5MzMzMDk3ODcsMTIxOD
 Q3NjUwOSwtMTczODQxNDAzLC04ODEwNDI1NjEsLTIwMTQzMjI4
 MzUsLTM3MzMyNzU0NywyMzY5MTg0NDUsLTg1MTA4MDg1NSwtMT
 k3NTY4MTUzNCwtMjAzNTgyMDM0NiwtNDUzODQ2MjY0LC0xODA4